surajx/yt2gm/README.md

 `./yt2gm <YouTube Link> <upload mp3 filename>`

 ##Disclaimer
-No vlaidations whatsoever, this was cooked up to make my life easier.
+No validations whatsoever, this was cooked up to make my life easier.
 I am not resposible for any dragons or red weddings.